WICG/turtledove/FLEDGE.md

-When `selectableBuyerAndSellerReportingIds` is set, `generateBid()` is passed all reporting IDs in each entry in the interest group's `ads` list, though in cases where `generateBid()` is re-run, after the first invocation didn't produced any bids with ads that passed the k-anonymity checks, `selectableBuyerAndSellerReportingIds` that don't pass the k-anonymity check will not be present in the interest group.
+When `selectableBuyerAndSellerReportingIds` is set, `generateBid()` is passed all reporting IDs in each entry in the interest group's `ads` list, though in cases where `generateBid()` is re-run, after the first invocation didn't produce any bids with ads that passed the k-anonymity checks, `selectableBuyerAndSellerReportingIds` that don't pass the k-anonymity check will not be present in the interest group.

 For bids with a value for `selectedbuyerAndSellerReportingId`, `scoreAd` is passed